 The typical answer from many Muslims is that the Prophet Muhammed (saaw) tried to phase out slavery.
 However, if this line of argument is used, the response would be ‘was the Prophet Muhammed (saaw) powerless?’ and ‘Is Islam not yet complete or wasn’t able to be perfected in his time?’.

-At the other end of the spectrum, are Muslims who despise appearing to be apologetic, and simply retort that the slavery isn’t morally wrong in of itself, only non-Islamic forms of it (or some variation of that argument).
+At the other end of the spectrum, are Muslims who despise appearing to be apologetic, and simply retort that slavery isn’t morally wrong.

 However, what people don’t realise, is that Muslims have inadvertently bought into Western descriptions of terms, and allowed Western historians and philosophers to fit Islam and Muslim history into their narratives.
 This narrative depicts Islam as being morally inferior to Western political philosophies, and ultimately, challenges the claim of perfection upheld by revelation itself.
 This narrative can only end in the Secularisation of Islam, and therefore the renouncement of Islam altogether.
 However, this narrative is based upon false premises that were assumed by Westerners – and unwittingly adopted by Muslims.